shojon1314/Customer-Purchase-Data-Analysis/README.md

 The following analyses were performed on the dataset using Python and Pandas:
 1. Dataset Overview
-      o	Number of entries and columns.
+    - ** Number of entries and columns.
-      o	Max, min, and mean age of customers.
+    - ** Max, min, and mean age of customers.
 2. Customer Names
       o	Top 3 most common customer names.
 3. Duplicate Phone Numbers